junior-devleague/unity-VR-space-adventure/README.md

   #### Unity
    - Make sure to install IOS and Android platform.
   ##### Linking Android SDK & Java JDK with Unity
    - Navigate to unity **preferences => External tools => Android**.
 Click on browse to add file path to SDK & JDK.
 SDK will be located under User/library folder.
 If folder isn't visable, you need to right click in finder **show view options** and enable show library.
 JDK will be located in **Root/Library/Java/JavaVirtualMachines/**.
-By default Unity doesn't have root access so you will have to ensure the correct path.
+By default Unity doesn't have root access so you will have to ensure the  path is correct.

  #### Xcode
   - Navigate to **preferences => accounts** click + by apple Id.
 Enter apple id and password.
 Xcode will automatically assign you a personal development team.
 You will use this team to sign your game before publishing to device.